Yellowjackets (TV series): Development

-Lyle and Nickerson pitched the series with a 35-minute presentation, which included talks about the first season's ending and a five-season storyline.
-The series was originally going to take place in the 1970s and the 1990s, but both time periods were moved twenty years forward to make the setting more familiar to viewers.
-Nickerson said the use of two timelines allowed for the studying of interpersonal dynamics and how trauma can affect a person's life.
-HBO was a contender to purchase the series but ultimately rejected it, in part due to its similarities with Euphoria, one of its own properties.
-Lyle says the smartest question she heard during the pre-production phase was from HBO's Francesca Orsi and David Levine, who asked, "What are you trying to say with this show?"
-In his answer, Nickerson said the show was going to deconstruct the "organizing principles of a society".
-Yellowjackets was eventually sold to The Mark Gordon Company, a production company owned by Entertainment One.
+Lyle said the smartest question she heard during the pre-production phase was from HBO's Francesca Orsi and David Levine, who asked, "What are you trying to say with this show?"
+In his answer, Nickerson said they intended to deconstruct the "organizing principles of a society".
+HBO was a contender to purchase the series but ultimately rejected it as they were developing Euphoria, which has teenage protagonists.
+Yellowjackets was sold to The Mark Gordon Company, a production company owned by Entertainment One.
 The project was then pitched to Gary Levine, president of entertainment for Showtime Networks, who was immediately on board.
+The creators said that Showtime supported the "the darker and weirder qualities" of the story.
 On May 9, 2018, Showtime announced it had acquired the rights to the series.